AndhikaWB/BuildToolsInspector/README.md

 Currently, this tool still doesn't achieve what it's intended to do, but I think some people might want to check it.
 It consumes much of my free time so I'm not sure if I can finish it (especially the file extraction part).
 PR(s) are always welcome and I will see what I can do to help.

+### Disclaimer
+- This tool is unofficial and there's no guarantee that everything will continue to work properly
+- By using this tool you agree that I'm not responsible for anything and you're ready to accept any risk
+- If something is broken, start looking at [Visual Studio Bootstrapper Docs](https://github.com/MicrosoftDocs/visualstudio-docs/blob/main/docs/install/command-line-parameter-examples.md) for initial reference

 ### Features
 - Ability to use specific build tools versions (e.g. `VS 2022`)
 - Customize workloads (e.g. `Desktop development with C++`, `.NET desktop development`)